-- An ADA Level 2. - A vehicle with a valid AUA for Level 2, 3 or 4. - A valid Australian State Driver's Licence. - o Digital Driver's Licenses are accepted, provided they are accessed via the VicRoads app.
+- ADA Level 2, unless driving under supervision in accordance with the ADA Level 2 driver training. - o A Practical Observation Logbook must be carried by all drivers under training. - A vehicle with a valid AUA for Level 2, 3 or 4. - A valid Australian State Driver's Licence. - o Digital Driver's Licenses are accepted, provided they are accessed via the VicRoads app.